 In a meeting with Mr Wallace last year, he confirmed there is no predetermined exit strategy when buying into a business.
 If successful, the exit route would reveal itself.
 Looking at some of Octopus’s notable winners, the exit routes have been flotations, partial realisations, and trade sales.

 Most of the realisations have been partial: Octopus has sold some of its shares in the business, but still retained a position.
-The manager is keen to stress they invest for five to eight years typically.
+The manager is keen to stress they invest typically for five to eight years.

 This is an early-stage growth VCT so some of the underlying companies will fail.
 In total, so far there have been 11 failures out of 64 companies invested in.
 These are generally longstanding investments of between five and eight years at least.
-Another risk is that as the performance hurdle has currently been met, 20% of future gains will automatically go to Octopus.
+Another risk is that when the performance hurdle is met, 20% of future gains will automatically go to Octopus.
 The hurdle rate is reset at the end of each financial year assuming the NAV has increased.

 There is an initial charge of 5.5% before Wealth Club discount of 2.5%.
 Existing Octopus investors can save another 1%.
 So the net initial charge could be as little as 2%.

 The annual management fee is 2% and in addition Octopus is entitled to an annual administration fee of 0.3%.
 Annual running costs are capped at 3.2%.
 Octopus also receives deal arrangement fees of 1.5%.

 A performance fee is also payable of 20% of any future gains, based on increasing total returns from this point – for full details please read the brochure.